 Riding is possible year round, but not ideal in the coldest part of the winter from December – February.
-Although the temperature aren’t too bad in the winter, it does gets into the 40s with a bit of snow probable.
-They only get about 12 inches of snow a year, so it doesn’t stick around or accumulate.
+Although the temperature aren’t too bad in the winter, it does gets into the 40s.
+A bit of snow is likely, but they only get about 12 inches of snow a year, so it doesn’t stick around or accumulate.

 - Only 10 miles to food, water, gas, motel and supplies in Winnemucca.

-- These dunes are generally not crowded, but on three day weekends, you might see 20 or so motorhomes camping.
+- These dunes are generally not crowded.
+But, on three day weekends, there may be 20 or so motorhomes camping.

 Rules & Regulations